It Pays To Prepare: Know Your State’s Chemical Regulations To Mitigate RiskContains 4 Component(s), Includes Credits Recorded On: 01/23/2019

 Increased regulations of chemicals and consumer products containing regulated chemicals continues to significantly impact all industries.
 This session by Jennifer Barbarisi and Danielle Iverson will focus on state chemical regulations impacting key sectors in the promotional product industry and will provide chemical management strategies that manufacturers can take to mitigate risk.
+This session qualifies as an "elective" under the Product Safety Aware Program.

 Increased regulations of chemicals and consumer products containing regulated chemicals continues to significantly impact all industries.
 This session will focus on state chemical regulations impacting key sectors in the promotional product industry and will provide chemical management strategies that manufacturers can take to mitigate risk.
 This session will qualify as an elective for the Product Safety Awareness initiative.